digirati-co-uk/iiif-gallery/design-notes.md

 }
 ```

 (it doesn't have to be 1000 x 800 - whatever works).
 If the iiif-resource is a manifest, the server uses the metadata labels - maybe with some parsing and truncation rules becasue some descriptions could be way too long, it needs to fit on a sensible size label.
-If the manifest has an attribution notice, that muyst be shown.
+If the manifest has an "attribution" notice, that must be shown.
 The server dynamically generates the single image and will return it in response to b) above.
 It must use some variant of Helvetica as the typeface!

 If the gallery was generated from a manifest then we only have one set of manifest metadata, so just add a label next to the first image.
 A later enhancement can create a label from canvas-level metadata.

-Configuration:
+## Configuration

 max-images: 20 (gallery should top adding images after this number)
 wall-image-service: ... (iiif image api endpoint OSD uses as a tilesource for the background)
 label-image: ... (endpoint to generate an image from iiif resource metadata)

+## Hosting

+The gallery app itself could be hosted on the gh-pages branch of this repo - but we need some server side code running to generate the label image service.
+I have no opinion about what language you do that in.
+PHP, Python, Ruby, Elixir... whatever you fancy.
+Anything with familiar graphics libraries.